 Prior to entering collegiate coaching, Hipple led Outward Bound courses with adjudicated and at-risk youth for almost ten years.
 An outgrowth of this work led her to corporate leadership consulting for several years before attending graduate school at the University of Utah.
 Master's degree in hand, Hipple left to fulfill another lifelong dream and served as a Peace Corps Volunteer for two and a half years in Malawi, Africa.

 Coach Hipple lives in Claremont and relocated her mother to Claremont in 2007.
 A huge fan of the program, her decline in health required that Coach Hipple move her to a local Assisted Living facility in June of 2011.
 Many girls on the team helped a great deal with that transition and continue to show enormous compassion to her, particularly when she is able to come for game day.
-Coach Hipple’s niece, Samantha Steitz, is a 2011 graduate of Scripps College and her nephew, Jeffrey Steitz, will graduate from Claremont McKenna College in 2013.
+Coach Hipple’s niece, Samantha Steitz, is a 2011 graduate of Scripps College and her nephew, Jeffrey Steitz, graduated from Claremont McKenna College in 2013.